sagemath/trac_to_gh/Issue 5496.md

 # Issue 5496: fix bugs in is_prime  (EASY)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5496

 Original creator: was